Nonparametric Distributed Learning Architecture for Big Data: Algorithm and Applications: Expedia Personalized Hotel Search Dataset

-We consider two different partitioning schemes that are reasonable for the Expedia dataset: random partitioning, in which we get subpopulations with similar sizes that are relatively homogeneous, and predefined partitioning, in which the subpopulations are relatively heterogeneous with contrasting sizes. .4em
+We consider two different partitioning schemes that are appropriate for the Expedia dataset: 1) random partitioning, which results in homogeneous, similarly sized subpopulations, and 2) predefined partitioning, which results in heterogeneous, disproportionately sized subpopulations.

-{\bf Step 1.} We randomly assign search lists, which are collections of observations from same search id in the dataset, to $200$ different subpopulations.
+{\bf Step 1.} We randomly assign search lists, which are collections of observations with the same search id in the dataset, to $200$ different subpopulations.
 Random assignment of search lists rather than individual observations ensures that sets of hotels viewed in the same search session are all contained in the same subpopulation.
-The number of subpopulations chosen here can be adapted to meet the processing and time requirements of different users (e.g. users with more servers available may choose to increase the number of subpopulations to take advantage of the additional processing capability). .55em
+Note that the number of subpopulations chosen can be adapted to meet the processing and time requirements of different users.
+We show in Section \ref{sec:robust} that our method is robust to different numbers of subpopulations as the inference remains unchanged.

-For example, we can randomly partition the dataset into $S=50,100,150,200,...$ subpopulations.
-We show in Section \ref{sec:robust} that our method is robust to different numbers of subpopulations.
-There may be situations where we already have `natural’ groupings in the dataset, which can be directly utilized as subpopulations.
-For example, consider the scenario where the available Expedia data are collected from different countries by variable \texttt{visitor\_location\_country\_id}, a indicator of visitor's location (country).
-In this setting, our framework can directly utilize these predetermined subpopulations for processing rather than having to pull it all together and randomly assign subpopulations.
-Often, this partition scheme may result in heterogeneous subpopulations.
-For example, in the Expedia dataset almost half of the observations are from country 207 (possibly the U.S.).
-Thus, extra steps must be taken to deal with this situation as described in Section \ref{sec:heter}.
+There may be situations where natural groupings exist in the dataset, which can be directly used to form subpopulations.
+For example, the available Expedia data could be grouped naturally by the country where each visitor to the Expedia website resides, \texttt{visitor\_location\_country\_id}.

-Figure \ref{fig:bar} shows the number of observations for the top 40 largest subpopulations from partitioning by \texttt{visitor\_location\_country\_id}.
-The top 3 largest groups contain 74\% of the total observations.
-Group 207 contains almost 50\% of the total observations.
-On the other hand, random partitioning results in roughly equal sample size across subpopulations (about 49,587 observations each).
+Our framework can directly utilize these predetermined subpopulations for processing rather than requiring the massive data to be gathered and randomly assigned to subpopulations.
+However, this partitioning scheme may result in heterogeneous subpopulations, so extra steps must be taken to address this issue as described in Section \ref{sec:heter}.
+For the Expedia dataset, Figure \ref{fig:bar} shows the number of observations for the 20 largest subpopulations from partitioning by \texttt{visitor\_location\_country\_id}.
+The top three largest countries by number of observations contain 74\% of the total observations, and the leading country contains almost 50\% of the total observations.
+On the other hand, random partitioning results in roughly equal sample sizes across subpopulations (50,000 each).